GorkemKola/Computer-Vision/Hough Transform and HoG Features/README.md

 /////////// WHAT IS THIS PROJECT ABOUT //////////

 In this project we aimed to find the edges of turkish coins, and to find the edges we used hough transform.
-And then, to classify we used SVM Classifer.
+And then, to classify we used SVM Classifer using HOG Features.
 Then visualized the results.

 /////////// LOCATION OF CODE //////////